LaughinStock/ECE2112_SDA/README.md

 ### Discussion of results

-The key findings in the graph is that the consumers would prefer to listen to songs that has an average key from F to C# and they would prefer to have a mode that is a Major.
+The key findings in the graph is that the consumers would **_prefer_** to listen to songs that has an average *key* from **F to C#** and they would prefer to have a *mode* that is a **Major**.
 The reason why consumers would prefer to listen to songs that mostly have a mode of
 Major is because of its songs generally being happy while Minor modes tend to be intensive or melancholic.
 For the key signatures, the consumers gravitate towards the keys that are F, E, D#, D, and C#.
 The reason also ties with the preference of songs that are generally happy, warm, and have common instruments that accompanies the vocalists very well.

 ## Top Artists in Playlists and Charts